JRazek/NNEngine/README.md

 interpolations and matrix transformations.
 <br>

-Currently CUDA support is in progress as well as parallel convolutions on multiple devices for better performance.
+CUDA support is in progress as well as parallel convolutions on multiple devices for better performance.